InfinityFlowPrinting/InfinityFlow-S1/Adapter-Models/Bambu/A1_A1Mini/README.md

 # Adapter for Bambu A1 and A1 Mini

-This folder contains the necessary STL files for the Infinity Flow S1 adapter compatible with both the Bambu A1 and A1 Mini models.
+This folder contains information for the **Bambu A1** and **A1 Mini** adapter, designed to work with the **Infinity Flow S1** filament loader.
+To connect the S1 to your A1/A1 Mini, you'll need adapter that links the Bowden tube from the S1 to your printer's extruder.
+This adapter is available for download or purchase on our website.

+## Printer Compatibility
+- **Bambu A1**
+- **Bambu A1 Mini**

 ## Contents
 - **Adapter_Part1.stl**: (Description of part, if applicable)

 # S1 Adapter Installation Guide